As of: 29th June 2024

 ↺ Updated documents are available here.

-The Swiss economy has a strong international focus and engages in extensive cross-border trade and investment activities.
-Therefore, improving access to foreign markets, especially through free trade agreements, is a central focus of Swiss foreign policy.
+The Swiss economy has a strong international focus, engaging extensively in cross-border trade and investment activities.
+Enhancing access to foreign markets, including through free trade agreements, is therefore a key priority of Swiss foreign policy.

 Contents